 The Nest Thermostat is the main competitor of the Ecobee4 and is one of the best devices on the market.
 It’s reliable, smart and durable.

 - Farsight – This feature makes the thermostat unique and desirable since it’s the only Nest product to support it.
 Farsight displays additional information on its surface that might be useful to you.
 It can show things like time, room temperature, the weather or your target temperature.

 - Voice-Enabled Commands – 3rd Gen Nest ideally syncs with Amazon Alexa and Google Assistant.
 We paired the thermostat with both, and everything went smoothly.

-- HVAC Compatibility – Nest, stated that the latest thermostat is compatible with 95% of HVAC systems.
-Including the most complicated ones.
+- HVAC Compatibility – Nest stated that the latest thermostat is compatible with 95% of HVAC systems, including the most complicated ones.

 Nest Thermostat is an advanced device that’ll serve any householder who wants to add another smart device to their arsenal.
-Nest perfectly works with other smart products and quickly gets the job done.
+Nest works perfectly with other smart products and quickly gets the job done.